 By the mid-1990s, the ELN reached its apex, commanding an army of close to 5,000 soldiers and at least three times that in student, union and political supporters.
 It regularly bombed the country's largest oil pipelines, including those that supplied oil from BP's and Occidental Petroleum's fields in the Eastern Plains, even while it siphoned from the royalties this oil provided the region.
 It drew revenue from war taxes levied on coca and marijuana growers, particularly in the southern part of the Bolivar province, where the ELN's leadership had established its home base.
 And, despite Perez's death in 1998 of hepatitis B, its military actions also became bolder.
 In May 1999, for instance, the ELN, dressed as military personnel, snatched 186 people from a Cali church in what remains the largest single kidnapping in the country’s history.
 In April that same year, the group hijacked an Avianca flight with 43 passengers and crew, forced it to land in a remote area and took all those on board captive.

 However, internal fighting and the lack of a coherent national strategy left the group vulnerable to attacks by right-wing paramilitary groups and the Colombian armed forces.
 Beginning in the late-1990s, the group suffered a series of setbacks at the hands of the paramilitaries in its Bolívar stronghold.
-Desperate, the group teamed with the Revolutionary Armed Forces of Colombia (FARC) to beat back the attacks but ultimately lost control of the lucrative area.
-It was the beginning of the end for the ELN, which steadily lost ground in other parts of the country to both the paramilitary forces and the military.
+Desperate, the group teamed up with the Revolutionary Armed Forces of Colombia (FARC) to beat back the attacks but ultimately lost control of the lucrative area.
+It was the beginning of a decline for the ELN, which steadily lost ground in other parts of the country to both the paramilitary forces and the military.

 The military setbacks pushed the group to negotiate a settlement with the administration of Alvaro Uribe Velez between August and December 2002 in Cuba, and later between June 2004 and April 2005, in Mexico.
 The talks failed, and the government has kept up the military pressure on the ELN ever since.
 Added to this was lost revenue from dwindling oil production in the Eastern Plains, an ugly and violent feud with the FARC, and chaos at the top.
 Some factions of the ELN refused to negotiate with the Uribe administration.
 Other leaders simply left the group altogether.